wangc86/blog/content/cr.md

 ---

 Some years ago, in a second-hand Bible I came across a series of hand-written verse references, asking the reader to turn to the pages here and there.
-By the end of the reference chain a remark put in this way: "Now that you have read God's plan of salvation, it is my prayer that you will understand and accept Jesus as your Saviour."
-Those verse references now I copied down here, in the hope that they would help those who read this, too:
+By the end of the reference chain a remark put it this way: "Now that you have read God's plan of salvation, it is my prayer that you will understand and accept Jesus as your Saviour."
+Those verse references now I copied down here, in the hope that they would help the reader, too:

 Romans 3:23
 Romans 6:23